verana-labs/verana-docs/docs/use/ecosystems/17-create-a-credential-schema.md

-# Credential Schema Module CLI Commands
+# Create and Manage Credential Schemas

 This document provides comprehensive CLI commands for the Credential Schema (cs) module in the Verana blockchain.